MicrosoftDocs/entra-docs/docs/identity-platform/v2-overview.md

 # What is the Microsoft identity platform?

 The Microsoft identity platform is a cloud identity service that allows you to build applications your users and customers can sign in to using their Microsoft identities or social accounts.
-It authorizes access to your own APIs or Microsoft APIs like Microsoft Graph.The identity platform supports developers building single-tenant, line-of-business (LOB) applications, as well as multi-tenant software-as-a-service (SaaS) applications.
+It authorizes access to your own APIs or Microsoft APIs like Microsoft Graph.
+The identity platform supports developers building single-tenant, line-of-business (LOB) applications, as well as multi-tenant software-as-a-service (SaaS) applications.

-The following diagram shows the Microsoft identity platform experience at a high level, including the app registration experience, SDKs, endpoints, and supported account types.
+The following diagram shows the Microsoft identity platform at a high level, including the application registration experience, SDKs, endpoints, and supported identities or account types.

 ![Diagram showing the components of the Microsoft identity platform](./media/v2-overview/about-microsoft-identity-platform.svg)